VaclavDanek/js-utils/README.md

   if (process.env.NODE_ENV === 'production') {
     serviceWorker.register({
       onUpdate: () => {
-        // here you should reload page and send some alert for users },
+        // here you can reload page and perhaps also show some alert to user },
-      swUrl: '', // url of service worker definition script })
+      swUrl: '', // url of the service worker script })
   }
 }